 The Generali Foundation has undertaken the scholarly revisitation and restoration of a number of important corpora, including the graphic work and films of Gordon Matta-Clark, the Expanded Cinema group of works by VALIE EXPORT, the group of Prototypes Walter Pichler created in the 1960s, and a number of early video works from Austria and Central-Eastern Europe.
 On several occasions, artists have produced works especially for the collection.
 The best-known example is New Design for Showing Videos (1995) by Dan Graham, a movable architecture for video viewing that was developed in connection with the Generali Foundation’s video collection.
 Harun Farocki’s video installation Ich glaubte Gefangene zu sehen (2000), Marjetica Potrč’s Rural Studio: The Butterfly House, and Angela Melitopoulos and Maurizio Lazzarato’s Déconnage (2011) are more recent joint productions.

-In parallel with these activities, the Generali Foundation has systematically built an archive and a library; like the extensive media library (comprising 500 films and videos by the collection’s artists and documentation of around 300 accompanying events to date), the archive and the library are accessible to the public in the Generali Foundation’s Study Center.
+In parallel with these activities, the Generali Foundation has systematically built an archive and a library; like the extensive media library (comprising 500 films and videos by the collection’s artists and documentation of around 300 accompanying events to date), the archive and the library are accessible to the public in the Generali Foundation Study Center at the Rupertinum - Museum der Moderne Salzburg.